Quick Picks

 Why Identity Management Software Matters in 2026

 We implemented SSO and auth on a test Next.js app with all 5 platforms over 3 weeks.
 80% of data breaches involve stolen or compromised credentials.
-Identity management is no longer optional infrastructure it is your primary security perimeter.
-With remote work, SaaS sprawl, and zero-trust mandates, the question is not whether you need IAM, but which platform fits your stack.
+Identity management is no longer optional infrastructure it's your primary security perimeter.
+With remote work, SaaS sprawl, and zero-trust mandates, the question isn't whether you need IAM, but which platform fits your stack.

 The market has split into two clear segments.
 Customer Identity (CIAM) platforms like Auth0 handle login flows for your users social login, passwordless, MFA, custom branding.
 Workforce Identity platforms like Okta and Microsoft Entra ID manage employee access SSO across apps, lifecycle provisioning, compliance.
 Password managers like 1Password and Bitwarden sit alongside both, securing the credentials that SSO does not cover.